 Fig. 1 Canaanite Cosmic Egg myth, Negev Desert

-This rockart Fig.1 matches the story sequence and you can see that the creation steps contains five motifs, which fits exactly the rockart motifs progressing from left to right as follows:
+This rockart shown in Fig.1 matches the story sequence and the creation steps that contains five motifs, which fits exactly the rockart symbols progressing from left to right as follows:

 - First was the upper air and lower air

 - from them God World (Olamos) was created